go-gitea/gitea/docs/content/doc/installation/with-docker.en-us.md

 5. The client will attempt to authenticate with the server, passing one or more public keys in turn to the host.
 6. For each key the client provides, the host SSH server will first check its configuration for an `AuthorizedKeysCommand` to see if the public key matches, and then the host `git` user's `authorized_keys` file.
     - Because `/home/git/.ssh/` on the host is mounted as `/data/git/.ssh` this means that the key they added to the Gitea web will be found
-7. The first entry that matches will be selected, and asssuming this is a Gitea entry, the `command=` will now be executed.
+7. The first entry that matches will be selected, and assuming this is a Gitea entry, the `command=` will now be executed.
 8. The host SSH server creates a user session for the `git` user, and using the shell for the host `git` user runs the `command=`
 9. The shell of the host `git` user is now our `docker-shell` which uses `docker exec` to open a shell for the `git` user on the container.
 10. The container shell now runs the `command=` option meaning that the container `gitea serv` is run, taking over control of the rest of the SSH session and managing gitea authentication & authorization of the git commands.

 Note that `gitea` in the docker command above is the name of the container.
 If you named yours differently, don't forget to change that.
-The host `git` user also have to have permission to run `docker exec`.
+The host `git` user also has to have permission to run `docker exec`.

 **Notes**